25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core.md

 ## Dependency Injection

-ASP.NET Core supports the dependency injection (DI) software design pattern, which is a technique for achieving Inversion of Control (IoC) between classes and their dependencies.
+ASP.NET Core supports the [Dependency Injection](../../../Concepts/Design_Patterns/Design_Patterns.md) (DI) software design pattern, which is a technique for achieving _Inversion of Control_ (IoC) between classes and their dependencies.

 - Dependency injection, a development pattern which encourages loose coupling between components.